Pullo02/Clifty/README.md

 <br>

 ## ABOUT TOOL:
-Clifty is the most powerful and compact phishing tool. it has lots of advantages.
+Pullo is the most powerful and compact phishing tool. it has lots of advantages.
 Give it a try.

 <br>

-### What makes Clifty so powerful:
+### What makes Pullo so powerful:
 * Has 150+ Phishing Options
 * Has OTP phishing function
 * Saves the logs and manages it